 Can I tell the difference between total accesses and how many individual accounts for a particular resource?

 Yes.
 You can either show the resource as one of the series or download the data.

 Can I get reports particular sub-organisations without having to impersonate each?

 For account usage you can do it in the interface by setting the scope of the data to ‘all organisations’ and then the breakdown to ‘organisation’.
 More reports may get this option in the future.

 For resource usage, again select ‘all organisations’ as the scope but then use the save to my computer function.
 The downloaded data includes organisation names and ids.

 Can I see where the accesses were from?

 Yes.
 This is available on the Accounts > Usage report (successful authentications), and you can break down by country or network.
-These reports are informative rather than diagnostic though.
+Because these are ultimately based on IP address, they cannot be 100% accurate so should be considered informative rather than diagnostic.
+Location data is also included in raw reports available via the API.

 Is there a way to export the graphic, and not just the data?